o3de/sig-content/rfcs/rfc-2202-user-defined-properties.md

 	AZ_Error("prefab", false, "Material asset path must not be empty.");
 	return;
 }

-// create a material component for this entity's mesh to render with AzFramework::BehaviorComponentId editorMaterialComponent;
-AzToolsFramework::EntityUtilityBus::BroadcastResult(
-	editorMaterialComponent,
-	&AzToolsFramework::EntityUtilityBus::Events::GetOrAddComponentByTypeName,
-	entityId,
-	"EditorMaterialComponent");
 ```

 # What are the advantages of the feature?